tylermercer/personal-website/src/content/posts/software/dumfrh.md

 YAGNI's intent is to prevent wasted work on future features, which may or may not actually be needed.
 DUMFRH's intent is to keep you _mindful_ of potential future needs, and to structure what you are _currently_ building in a way that won't make those potential future needs harder to meet.
-They're guardrails on the opposite side of the developer's path.
+They're like the two ends of a tightrope walker's pole---the weight of each end is balanced by the other.
+If you cut off one end of the pole, your high-strung funambulist is likely to be quite upset.

-Fowler (referenced previously) hints at this idea in his article about YAGNI, and provides a good strategy for finding a way to satisfy both rules of thumb:
+Fowler hints at this idea in his aforementioned article about YAGNI, and provides a good strategy for finding a way to satisfy both rules of thumb:

 > One approach I use when mentoring developers in this situation is to ask them
 > to imagine the refactoring they would have to do later to introduce the